 Given the always-changing nature of the music business, it is extremely important for today’s industry professionals to stay current with the latest trends and technologies influencing the ways we work.
 Our “Keeping Tempo With Music Biz” content series taps into the brain trust of expert voices from Music Biz’s member and partner communities to help readers understand the machinations of the modern music business and arm them with the tools to help them achieve success.

-You can read the first “Keeping Tempo” article here.
+You can read past “Keeping Tempo” articles via the portal linked here.
 And, stay tuned for more insightful discussions from our members and partners from across the industry!